privateprep/coding-space-website/src/pages/classes/another-class.md

       name: LILY, AGE 12
     - review: The atmosphere at GirlCode is so judge-free and friendly!
       name: YUSRA, AGE 9
+Page Builder:
+  - type: reviews
+    heading: Review Test
+    reviewList:
+      - title: This is great!
+        content: Alejandro
+      - title: So cool!
+        content: Taylor
+  - type: boxWithLogo
+    heading: Here's a box!
+    content: |-
+      * This is rich text to increase the challenge
+      * We need to process this
+  - type: points
+    headeing: Points!
+    pointsList:
+      - title: "23"
+        content: dogs barking outside
 ---

 ## In-Person Coding Instruction is Back!